GiovanniSalmeri/yellow-disqus/README.md

 [Disqus](https://disqus.com) is a comment service for websites.
 To use this extension open file `system/extensions/yellow-system.ini` and change `DisqusShortname: website`.
 You can find the name of your website in the Disqus dashboard.
 Comments are shown on blog pages.
 To show comments on other pages add a `[disqus]` shortcut to a page.

-If you don't want that comments are shown on a page, set `Comment: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings) at the top of a page.
+If you don't want comments to be shown on a page, set `Comment: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings) at the top of a page.

 You should know that the service provider collects personal data and uses cookies.